hannadrehman/component-modern-design/README.md

 to read about template cache here is a good reference : https://thinkster.io/templatecache-tutorial

 #The Entry Point.
-the entry point of this application is the Application Component.this is the root of the application and is inlucded in your development/index.html . this is basically a entry point component and inside this components template we start our webapplication. all other components will inherit from this component as being parent of all.
+The entry point of this application is the "Application Component".this is the root of the application and is included in your development/index.html . this is basically an entry point component and inside this component template we start our web application. all other components will inherit from this component as being parent of all.
 ```
 <!-- index.html !-->
 <html>